The daughter of 'Putin's brain' ideologist was killed in a car explosion

 Dugin was placed on western sanctions lists as a key proponent of the Kremlin's forced annexation of Crimea from Ukraine in 2014.
 He also backed Russia's decisions to send troops into Ukraine earlier this year.

-Several Dugin allies immediately suggested he was the target of the blast and blamed the Ukrainian government.
+Several Dugin allies immediately suggested he was the target of the blast and blamed the Ukrainian government, which denied any role in the incident.

+Mykhailo Podolyak, a top adviser to Ukrainian President Volodymyr Zelenskyy, said Dugina's death is the result of Russia's domestic instability and not any military action from his country.

+He added that it's a consequence for her support of the war.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.